J Clin Aesthet Dermatol. 2020;13(9):15–20

 As shown in studies investigating traditional isotretinoin, female patients in our study reported worse QoL at baseline than their male counterparts.13 However, by EOT, similar significant improvements in QoL were observed for both sexes, indicating that as acne improves with Lidose-isotretinoin treatment, the disparity in QoL scores between female and male patients is reduced.

 In addition to describing improvements to patient QoL, our results support and further illustrate the efficacy and safety profile of Lidose-isotretinoin in the unfed state.
-Previously, a Phase III noninferiority study demonstrated that Lidose-isotretinoin was noninferior compared with traditional isotretinoin for the reduction in total and nodular lesion counts and the reduction in nodular lesion counts by ?90 percent from baseline to Week 20 in patients with severe recalcitrant acne treated in a fed state.9 While Lidose-isotretinoin was not directly compared with traditional isotretinoin in our study, we showed that fasted-state Lidose-isotretinoin can substantially reduce lesion counts (including by ?90% in a large number of patients) and improve acne severity as measured by IGA score, with improvements in lesion counts and IGA scores observed as early as Week 4.
+Previously, a Phase III noninferiority study demonstrated that Lidose-isotretinoin was noninferior compared with traditional isotretinoin for the reduction in total and nodular lesion counts and the reduction in nodular lesion counts by at least 90 percent from baseline to Week 20 in patients with severe recalcitrant acne treated in a fed state.9 While Lidose-isotretinoin was not directly compared with traditional isotretinoin in our study, we showed that fasted-state Lidose-isotretinoin can substantially reduce lesion counts (including by at least 90% in a large number of patients) and improve acne severity as measured by IGA score, with improvements in lesion counts and IGA scores observed as early as Week 4.
 The safety profile observed with fasted-state Lidose-isotretinoin was also similar to that shown in the fed state in the Phase III noninferiority study.9

 Limitations.
 The limitations of this study include a lack of placebo control to assess the extent of QoL improvements attributable to Lidose-isotretinoin.
 It would also be beneficial to directly compare Lidose-isotretinoin with traditional isotretinoin to evaluate whether the QoL improvements achieved with Lidose-isotretinoin are noninferior to those attained with traditional isotretinoin.